guerrinoservices/influencer-opportunity-finder/EULA.md

 - Use the Software for any illegal purpose
 - Share your license key with unauthorized users
 - Use the Software to violate any third-party terms of service
+- Use the Software in a manner that violates the terms of service of any third-party platform

 ### 1.3 Subscription Required
 Use of certain features requires an active subscription.
 License terminates upon subscription cancellation or expiration.

+### 1.4 User-Activated Features
+All Software features operate only when explicitly activated by the User.
+The Software does not run automatically or collect data without User interaction.

 ---